< All Topics

 For Mac: nano ~/.zshrc

-6) Open a new terminal and type one of the following aliases to test each alias:
+6) Open a new terminal and the test ssh and sftp shortcuts:

 sshn